I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/nc-sercx-evt-sercx2-select-next-receive-transaction-type.md

 <p>If your serial controller driver implements an <i>EvtSerCx2SelectNextReceiveTransactionType</i> function, SerCx2 calls this function to determine what type of data-transfer mechanism (PIO, system DMA, or custom) to use for the next receive transaction.
 You might want to implement this function if the serial controller has special hardware capabilities that cannot adequately be described by the I/O configuration information in the <b>SERCX2_<i>XXX</i>_RECEIVE_CONFIG</b> structures.</p>

-<p>For more information, see <a href="NULL">Overview of SerCx2 I/O Transactions</a>.</p>
+<p>For more information, see <a href="https://msdn.microsoft.com/04DDFE53-4855-4029-BE1E-9D184B02A998">Overview of SerCx2 I/O Transactions</a>.</p>

 <p>To define an <i>EvtSerCx2CustomReceiveSelectNextTransactionType</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

 <p>For example, to define an <i>EvtSerCx2CustomReceiveSelectNextTransactionType</i> callback function that is named <code>MyCustomReceiveSelectNextTransactionType</code>, use the <b>EVT_SERCX2_CUSTOM_RECEIVE_SELECT_NEXT_TRANSACTION_TYPE</b> function type, as shown in this code example:</p>

 <p>Then, implement your callback function as follows:</p>

 <p>The <b>EVT_SERCX2_CUSTOM_RECEIVE_SELECT_NEXT_TRANSACTION_TYPE</b> function type is defined in the Sercx.h header file.
 To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
 The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>EVT_SERCX2_CUSTOM_RECEIVE_SELECT_NEXT_TRANSACTION_TYPE</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
+For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/73a408ba-0219-4fde-8dad-ca330e4e67c3">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
 For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

 ## -requirements
 <table>